vlixplatform/VlixHttpServer/README.md

 ## How caching works

 For every first caller that makes a HTTP request to a file, Vlix Http Server will read and store the file in memory for a duration of 1 minute.
-Within this duration, any consecutive calls to the file will not cause another file read, but will read from memory instead.
+Within this duration, any consecutive calls to the file will not cause another file read, but will read from the memory cache.
 After 1 minute, the file is removed from memory, to allow the next caller to re-read from file and into memory.
-With this, any updates will only take effect after the minute.
+With this, any updates will only take effect after one minute.